chris09877/Pets-webshop/README.md

 How to start the project

 1. having a mysql database called dierenwinkel4
+2. At this moment no seeders yet so running content of this file in the GUI of mysql to have products:src\main\resources\db\product.sql
-2. starting the server, to do so i open the folder dierenwinkel in Inteliji and then I click on run.
+3. starting the server, to do so i open the folder dierenwinkel in Inteliji and then I click on run.
-3. for the frontend, you must use the CMD [npm run dev] while in the frontend folder.
+4. for the frontend, you must use the CMD [npm run dev] while in the frontend folder.
 I usually o this in VS code